GCSE French/German/Spanish (AQA)

 - Career choice & ambitions

-- Pencil case including a purple, green, red and blue pens, a set of highlighters (3-4 different colours) and a glue stick
+- Pencil case including green pens, a set of highlighters and a glue stick

-- **GCSE Reading and Listening practice workbook (issued in September of year 10)
+- **GCSE Reading and Listening practice workbook (purchased in September of Year 10)

-- **GCSE Writing and Grammar practise workbook (issued in September of Year 10)
+- **GCSE Writing and Grammar practise workbook (purchased in September of Year 10)

-** The combined subsidised cost of these items is about £8 for the two years.
-Please speak to Mrs Wyatt or Mrs Kent if you are unable to meet this cost.
+** The combined cost of these items is about £8 for the two years and are available from the school shop.
+Please speak to Mr Clements or Mr Palmer if you are unable to meet this cost.

 - Bilingual dictionary – preferably containing a grammar section.

 - Students will be set weekly homework which should last approximately 1 hour every week.
-The homework will be a combination of writing paragraphs, listening and reading for comprehension, preparing oral presentations, research aspects of the foreign culture and grammar revision and practise.
+Homework will develop the wide variety of skills needed to pass the course.

-- Vocabulary learning (approximately 20 to 30 words) will also be set every fortnight and will be tested in class to make sure students are keeping on top of their learning to allow them access to the highest grades in all four exams.
+- Vocabulary learning (approximately 20 to 30 words) will also be set every fortnight and will be tested in class to make sure students are keeping on top of their learning and are able to access the highest grades.

 Careers and Further Educational Opportunities